You can activate the weighted average cost option on the General page under Store setup.

 Product history is where you can check the inventory change of a particular product.
 It's a log recording the inventory change and how it was caused.
 Please note, as it records the inventory change, so you will not be able to find any product history ...

 Hike allows you to set up the integration with Shopify.
-Regarding how to set it up, please refer to How to Integrate Shopify with Hike.
-In this article, we are trying to answer some of the questions frequently asked about syncing products with ...
+Regarding how to set it up, please refer to How to integrate Shopify with Hike.
+In this article, we are trying to answer some of the questions frequently asked about the product syncing with ...